raspberrypi/documentation/configuration/mailboxes/propertiesARM-VC.md

 ## Mailbox - Properties Interface

+The properties interface allows setting, getting and testing of various properties.
+It is the main method for accessing user data on the Videocore from ARM space.

 ### General rules

 - The response overwrites the request.
+So the same buffer is used to return the results as was used to send the request.
 - The callee is not allowed to return a different buffer address, this allows the caller to make independent asynchronous requests.
 - The buffer itself is 16-byte aligned as only the upper 28 bits of the address can be passed via the mailbox.
 - All u64/u32/u16 values are in host CPU endian order.